roughiz/Ellingson-walktrough/Readme.md

 iamgod$08        (margo)

-The password for user "theplague" didn't work, but password of margo worked great and i have the user flag:
+The password for user "theplague" dosen't work, but password of margo worked great and i have the user flag:
 ```
 margo@ellingson:~$ cat user.txt | wc -c
 33